 Samsung: another brick in The Wall

-Samsung's The Wall TVSamsung's The Wall in all its glory.
+Samsung's The Wall in all its glory.
 (Photo Credit: Samsung)

 While OLED is king of the dark pixels, we shouldn’t rule out LED technology just yet.
 Working with no backlight means OLED can turn on a colored pixel alongside a black (or unlit) one, thus avoiding bleeding between pixels.
 The downside of OLED technology is that the brightness each pixel pushes out is limited compared to LED.